knowledgepicker/word-cloud/README.md

 The world cloud algorithm was initially ported from [SourceCodeCloud](https://archive.codeplex.com/?p=sourcecodecloud).
 It uses [Quadtrees](https://en.wikipedia.org/wiki/Quadtree), hence it should be reasonably fast.
 It is inspired by [implementation of Wordle](https://stackoverflow.com/a/1478314) (once famous algorithm used on now-defunct site [wordle.net](https://web.archive.org/web/20201206102909/http://www.wordle.net/)).

+## Examples

+Simple console application which draws word cloud PNG for words given on its standard input is [`WordFrequencies.ConsoleApp`](examples/WordFrequency.ConsoleApp).

+This library is also used in production by [KnowledgePicker](https://knowledgepicker.com).
+They use it to draw [topic clouds for user profiles](https://knowledgepicker.com/profiles).

 ## Contributing